 Americans Shell Out More At The Pump For Gasoline

 Drivers are reaching deeper into their wallets to pay for gas and some parts of the country are paying more than others.
-AAA's Daily Fuel Gauge Report finds the national average cost of a gallon of unleaded gas today is $3.57.
+AAA's Daily Fuel Gauge Report finds the of a gallon of unleaded gas today is $3.57.
 But that same gallon of gas can cost as little as $3.04 in Wyoming or a full dollar more in California, at $4.02.

 Prices are higher in California says the Los Angeles Times, because of maintenance work that's being done on refineries.